Note the pipe operator in this

 lines AND the difference between the lower solid and upper

-end-points of the interval respectively).
-This control on the layer size
+of the interval respectively).
+This control on the layer size can be

 not recommended as it can introduce numerical instability, but to show